2023 Solar Incentives Guide for North Highlands, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Be sure to talk with your North Highlands utility company about signing a net metering agreement.
-This allows you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
-You might receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Be sure to talk to your North Highlands utility company about signing a net metering agreement.
+This will allow you to receive credit towards your utility bill every month for the value of excess energy generated by your solar panels.
+You may receive either a dollar-for-dollar credit or a percentage of the value.

 Best Regional Coverage